Skip to Content

 Glastonbury success starts with the packing.
 Here’s your go-to Glastonbury packing list to ensure that you start the festival as you mean to go on (like a winner).

-After 9 years of going to Glastonbury festivals (and other festivals in the United Kingdom), I’ve seen pretty much everything the festival can throw at you.
+After countless years of going to Glastonbury festivals (and other festivals in the United Kingdom), I’ve seen pretty much everything the festival can throw at you.

-The festival was a 32 degree boiling dustbowl on my first year (it sounds idyllic, until you wake up in a tent really hungover and feeling like your body has gone from 50-60% water to about 0.001% in the space of a few hours) and an absolute mudbath last year.
+The festival was a 32-degree boiling dustbowl on my first year (it sounds idyllic, until you wake up in a tent really hungover and feeling like your body has gone from 50-60% water to about 0.001% in the space of a few hours) and an absolute mudbath the next.
 There’s also been every kind of weather in between.

-So if there’s one thing I’ve learnt along the way, it is that it always pays to be prepared.
+So if there’s one thing I’ve learned along the way, it is that it always pays to be prepared.

 Now, there’s an art to packing for Glastonbury.
 Pack too much and you will curse the day you were born when you have to lug it all across a series of fields whilst becoming increasingly panicked that the only camping spots left are in a bog, river or right next to the smelliest loos.